Consumer group says Monte Paschi may face more losses

-MILAN/ROME, Feb 20 (Reuters) - Monte dei Paschi could face an extra loss of up to 1.5 billion euros ($2 billion) because of the way it accounted for derivatives trades, according to a leading consumer group challenging the bank’s state bailout.
+MILAN/ROME (Reuters) - Monte dei Paschi (BMPS.MI) could face an extra loss of up to 1.5 billion euros ($2 billion) because of the way it accounted for derivatives trades, according to a leading consumer group challenging the bank’s state bailout.

 However, a document filed with a Rome court by consumer group Codacons challenged the accounting of two structured deals worth a combined 5 billion euros as long-term repurchase agreements to finance the purchase of Italian government bonds.